dennisss/dacha/pkg/cnc/machines/makera_carvera/index.md

 - The `cable-holder.stl` parts can be used for cable routing along the floor of the carvera.
     - The stock floor screws are M4 x 8mm (countersunk - length measured from tip to tip)
     - Re-use the stock screw (might be a tight fit) or replace with non-counter sunk 10mm screws
+- Cable management
+    - The cable from the camera can be routed along the left side of the dust bin and up the side of the side wall and then over the main control board towards the right side of the machine.
+    - Then attach a 1ft USB A extension cable.
+    - Then plug into a USB hub side as this [Anker 4-port hub](https://www.amazon.com/gp/product/B07L32B9C2).
+    - Also plug in the control board serial to the hub using a new USB A to C cable.
+    - Connect the USB hub to the rear USB-C port using a [USB C female to female adapter](https://www.amazon.com/gp/product/B0BCFPWQRP).
+    - You can cut re-use one of the zip-tie holes along the rear top gap in the machine to hold the USB hub in place.

 ## Feeds and Speeds